Forex Market: Indian rupee gains against US dollar | DH NEWS, DH Latest News, Latest News, NEWS, Business , US Dollar Index, US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market

-Mumbai: The Indian rupee surged against the US currency in the forex market.
-The positive trend in domestic equities and weakening of the US dollar has supported the domestic currency.
+Mumbai: The Indian rupee gained against the US dollar in the forex market.
+The weakening of the US dollar, foreign fund inflows and positive trend in the Indian equity markets supported the local currency.

-At the interbank foreign exchange, the domestic currency opened at 82.71 against the US dollar.
-During trading, it then reached at 82.62, a gain of 26 paise over its previous close.
-On Friday, the local currency slipped 9 paise to close at 82.88 against the dollar.
-The forex market was closed on Monday on account of Diwali.
+At the interbank foreign exchange, the domestic currency opened weak at 82.39 against the US dollar.
+During trading, it then gained to reach at 82.29, registering a rise of 4 paise over its previous close.
+On Thursday, the Indian rupee surged 48 paise to close at 82.33 against the US dollar.

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, slipped 0.12% to 111.85.
-Foreign Institutional Investors (FIIs) were net sellers in the Indian capital markets as they offloaded shares worth Rs 153.89 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, slipped 0.23% to 110.35.
+Foreign Institutional Investors (FIIs) turned net buyers in the Indian capital markets as they bought shares worth Rs2,818.40 crore.

 Post Your Comments